Documentary Transfer Tax

 - Either the buyer or the seller upon mutual agreement.

 How do I show the amount of tax due?

-- Each document in which real property is sold must have a tax declaration on the first page of the document.
-Directions on completing a declaration are shown following this information sheet.
+Each document in which real property is sold must have a tax declaration on the first page of the document pursuant to Revenue and Taxation code section 11933.

 When is realty considered to have been "sold?"

 - Real property is considered to be sold when a transfer of an interest is for a valuable consideration, which may involve money or anything of value.

 - Examples of things other than money that have value are: shares of stock in a corporation, interest in a partnership, real property or assuming the debt of another person.